aro-tech/interface-it/README.md

 Many of you may just need to copy and paste a source file from the [examples](https://github.com/aro-tech/interface-it/examples "examples") and adjust it to the needs of your project.
 There are delegate interfaces for [AssertJ](https://github.com/aro-tech/interface-it/blob/master/examples/AssertJ.java "AssertJ"), [Mockito](https://github.com/aro-tech/interface-it/blob/master/examples/Mockito.java "Mockito"), and [JUnit Assert](https://github.com/aro-tech/interface-it/blob/master/examples/Assert.java "JUnit Assert") which you can use in your own unit tests.
 A unit test class which implements some of these is [DelegateMethodGeneratorTest](https://github.com/aro-tech/interface-it/blob/master/src/test/java/org/interfaceit/DelegateMethodGeneratorTest.java "DelegateMethodGeneratorTest.java source").

-If you want to generate mix-ins which wrap other static classes, such as in your own legacy code, you need to build the jar file using `mvn clean package`.
+If you want to generate mix-ins which wrap other static classes, such as in your own legacy code, you can build the jar file from source using `mvn clean package` or you can just download it or use a dependency manager to fetch it for you.

 Once you have the binary, you run the jar file, providing a classpath which allows loading the class you want to wrap (and any classes it needs to load for its method signatures) and the appropriate command-line arguments.
 [An example .bat file](https://github.com/aro-tech/interface-it/blob/master/examples/mockitoComandLineExample.bat "Example .bat file: mockitoComandLineExample.bat") is provided to show how this is done.